gusgorman402/keyfobDB/README.md

 FCC ID and car models were scraped from https://oemcarkeymall.com/

-Some car models will have multiple FCC ID's because there are different styles of fobs for a particular car, such as fob with key, fob without a key, 4 button fob, 5 button fob (remote start), etc.
+Some car models will have multiple FCC ID's because there are different styles of fobs for a particular car, such as fob with key, fob without a key, 4 button fob, 5 button fob (remote start), etc. The list does not include some European makes, such as BMW, Mercedes, and Audi

 Exploits were referenced from RollBack research and RTL-SDR blog: